robertewhite/ebv-transcriptomics-tools/README.md

 <br>

-### Part 4: Determining the polyA tail status of full-length EBV transcripts
+### Part 4: Extracting the polyA tail status of EBV transcripts

+Depending on application you may wish to use the W0 exon-corrected file containing all transcripts from 3.1, or just the "full length" transcripts file from 3.2.

 **4.1.
-Convert your full-length transcripts SAM file to a BAM file using samtools**:
+Convert your exon-corrected transcripts SAM file to a BAM file using samtools**:

 ```bash
 samtools view --bam full_length_transcripts.sam > full_length_transcripts.bam